Mother India: Casting

 Nargis was the director's first choice for the role of Radha, and despite only being aged 26 at the time, she played the new wife, young single mother and an aged mother of two sons.
 Nargis—the reigning queen of Hindi cinema at the time—had started her career in a leading role with Khan's Taqdeer (1943) and acted under his direction in Humayun (1945) and Andaz (1949).
 Mother India is generally regarded as Nargis's best performance and was her last major film before retirement after marriage.

 Khan had wanted to cast Sabu Dastagir, a Hollywood star of Indian origin, as Birju.
 Dastagir travelled to India from Los Angeles, stayed in a hotel in Mumbai (then known as Bombay) and received a retainer.
 However, delays and obstacles in beginning shooting and getting a work permit for Dastagir led to his dismissal from the project.
 Dilip Kumar, an established actor in the Hindi film industry, had originally expressed an interest in playing Birju, which Khan found agreeable; Dilip Kumar agreed to play Shamu as well.
 However, Nargis objected that the public would not accept their casting as mother and son because she had done several romantic films alongside him.
 Sunil Dutt—with the experience of just one film—was finally cast, after Mukri, a comedian in the film, introduced him to Khan.
 Sajid Khan, the actor who portrayed the young Birju, was unknown at the time and was from a poor family from the Mumbai slums.
 Sajid's salary in the film was ₹750.
 He was later adopted by Mehboob Khan.
 Subsequently, Raaj Kumar was cast as Shamu and Rajendra Kumar as Ramu.
-Mother India was the first successful film and a turning point in the careers of Dutt, Raaj Kumar and Rajendra Kumar.
+Mother India was the first successful film and a turning point in the careers of Sunil Dutt, Raaj Kumar and Rajendra Kumar.

 Before principal photography began, Nargis and Raaj Kumar familiarised themselves with farming practices such as ploughing the fields, reaping and sowing, and cotton picking.
 The extras in the song and dance sequences of the film were from local dance groups in villages where the shooting took place instead of the usual ones from Mumbai.